UK opens special visa route for Hong Kong residents to become citizens

 Britain says it is fulfilling a historic and moral commitment to Hong Kong people after Beijing imposed the security law on the semi-autonomous city that Britain says breaches the terms of agreements under which the colony was handed back to China in 1997.

-The UK government forecasts the new visa could attract more than 300,000 people and their dependents to Britain.
+The UK government forecasts the new visa could attract more than 300,000 people and their dependants to Britain.
 Beijing said it would make them second-class citizens.

 The scheme, which was first announced last year, allows those with BNO status to live, study and work in Britain for five years and eventually apply for citizenship.